minimaxir/gpt-4o-audio-tests/README.md

 # gpt-4o-audio-tests

-Jupyter Notebooks and an R Notebook for encoding Pokémon embeddings and creating data visualizations.
-This repo is a complement for [Generating Distinct AI Vocal Performances By Prompt Engineering GPT-4o]().
+Jupyter Notebooks and an R Notebook for testing GPT-4o audio generations.
+This repo is a complement for [Generating Distinct AI Vocal Performances By Prompt Engineering GPT-4o](https://minimaxir.com/2024/10/speech-prompt-engineering/).

 The Notebook assumes you have your OpenAI API Key stored in a `.env` file.
-The Notebook also assumes the `openai` client is installed in addition to `rich`.
+The Notebook also assumes the `openai` client is installed in addition to `rich` and ffmpeg.

 ## Maintainer/Creator